Kai-Deux/alx-system_engineering-devops/README.md

-ALX-Africa Scholarship fir Full-Stack Dev
+ALX-Africa Scholarship for Full-Stack Dev